JWAPPS1337/GPTAIASSISTANT/README.md

 # Local Document Q&A System

-A local-first document question-answering system built with LlamaIndex and FastEmbed, featuring a Streamlit web interface.
+A local-first document question-answering system built with LlamaIndex and FastEmbed, featuring a FastAPI backend and React frontend.
 This tool allows businesses to query their documents locally without relying on cloud services.

 ## Features

 - 🏠 **Fully Local**: All processing happens on your machine - no cloud dependencies
 - 📚 **Document Processing**: Handles various document formats
 - 🔍 **Fast Embedding**: Uses FastEmbed for efficient document embedding
-- 🖥️ **Web Interface**: Clean Streamlit UI for easy interaction
+- 🖥️ **Modern Stack**: FastAPI backend with React frontend
 - 🚀 **Quick Setup**: Simple installation and configuration

 ## Installation